MicrosoftDocs/azure-aks-docs/articles/aks/upgrade-windows-os.md

 When a new version of the Windows Server operating system is released, AKS is committed to supporting it and recommending you upgrade to the latest version to take advantage of the fixes, improvements, and new functionality.
 AKS provides a five-year support lifecycle for every Windows Server version, starting with Windows Server 2022.
 During this period, AKS will release a new version that supports a newer version of Windows Server OS for you to upgrade to.

 > [!NOTE]
 > - Windows Server 2019 is being retired after Kubernetes version 1.32 reaches end of life (EOL).
+Windows Server 2019 will not be supported on 1.33 and above.
 For more information, see [AKS release notes][aks-release-notes].
 > - Windows Server 2022 is being retired after Kubernetes version 1.34 reaches its end of life (EOL).
+Windows Server 2022 will not be supported on 1.35 and above.
 For more information, see [AKS release notes][aks-release-notes].

 ## Limitations